Elisephan/Pizza-People-Place/README.md

 ## Description

-This is a website for a business person who is in restaurant industry and sells a range pizza to customers through online orders and he delivers them to the client location.
+This is a website for a business person who is in restaurant industry and sells a range of pizza to customers through online orders and he delivers them to the client location.

 ## Author